Teva Pharmaceuticals: Actavis Generics

-2010s divestments
+Divestments

 On October 21, 2011, Par Pharmaceutical has sealed the deal to three products from Teva Pharmaceutical Industries, which the Israeli firm was required by the US Federal Trade Commission to divest before it could acquire US biotech Cephalon for $6.8 billion.

-Following the acquisition of Allergan plc generic division some assets have sold off to meet US antitrust requirements.
+Following the acquisition of Allergan plc generic division some assets have been sold off to meet US antitrust requirements.
 In June 2016 Indian pharmaceutical company Dr. Reddy's Laboratories Ltd bought 8 (ANDA) Abbreviated New Drug Applications for $350 million in cash.
-Also in June 2016 Teva sold two abbreviated new drug applications (ANDAs) to Indian pharmaceutical company Zydus Cadilla strengthen its US portfolio.
+Also in June 2016 Teva sold two ANDAs to Indian pharmaceutical company Zydus Cadilla, strengthening its US portfolio.
 On June 21, 2016, American pharmaceutical company Amneal Pharmaceutical previously known as Impax Laboratories bought a portfolio of generic drugs from Teva Pharmaceutical Industries for about $586 million.
 On July 29, Cipla an Indian pharmaceutical company bought three products from Teva.
 Indian pharmaceutical company, Aurobindo, was in the race to buy some Teva assets.
 In October 2016, Teva has sold off part of its UK and Ireland generic business to Indian pharmaceutical company Intas Pharma for 600 million pounds (5083 crore Indian rupees) in cash.
 In August 2016, Australia pharmaceutical company Mayne Pharmaceutical bought a portfolio of drugs from pharmaceutical giant Teva Pharmaceuticals last year for $845 million Australian dollars.
 In February 2018, Teva Pharmaceutical Industries Ltd has completed the sale of a portfolio of products within its global women's health business across contraception, fertility, menopause and osteoporosis for $703 million in cash to CVC Capital Partners Fund VI.
 Teva also agreed to sell its Plan B One-Step and its brands of emergency contraception to Foundation Consumer Healthcare for $675 million in cash.
 Combined annual net sales of these products were $140 million last year.
 It also sold Paragard to a unit of Cooper Companies Inc (COO.N) for $1.1 billion.

+2020s

+In August 2025, Teva released the first generic version of a GLP-1 semaglutide product, named Saxenda.
+Saxenda is not a generic version of semaglutide (Ozempic) which is within patent protection.
+Saxenda is a generic of an older medication, liraglutide, that has been found to cause thyroid cancer in rats but with no evidence this risk extends to humans.